 It's been said that it's not over till it's over, and March 29th is still some time away.
 Massively has been in contact with SOE regarding this situation, and we hope to hear more soon.

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+fans and what they have to say about this unique gameplay experience.
+And if you've played on Al'Kabor, speak up in the comments and tell us what you think about all this!When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at email@example.com or through his gaming blog, Bio Break.